top of page

 with Dr. George via Zoom

 Feb.
-25 from 1:00-2:30 pm EST (information & registration is available below)
+25 from 1:00-2:30 pm EST (information & registration are available below)

 Clergy Leading Change: